tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

 There's a fair bit of setup in this test.
 The main thing to note is that a fake Yahoo server is setup (line 6) and the internal component that acts as the client (at line 8) is setup to point to it.
-The client uses a real HTTP client to call to the fake server.
+The client will make a real HTTP request to the fake server.
 The fake server allows us to interrogate the messages it received for the purposes of the test (line 29).

 The assertion against a specific HTTP message is defined in the HTML specification.
 The result looks like this.